ScrippsDC/neglectedBridges/README.md

 >More than 14,000 bridges in all 50 states and Washington, D.C., have been ranked in poor condition for at least a decade.
 Combined, they carry over 46 million passengers every day.
 While a bridge in "poor" condition doesn't mean it will collapse, it may require weight limits for trucks and more frequent inspections.
 Bridges in poor condition are at greater risk of closure for safety concerns.
 Repairing all of the poor bridges identified in the Scripps News analysis would cost at least $97 billion.

+A follow-up piece, [Buttigieg defends effort to fix ailing bridges across the country](https://scrippsnews.com/stories/buttigieg-responds-to-scripps-news-investigation-into-ailing-bridges/), was published on August 22, 2023.

 ## Data

 The [National Bridge Inventory](https://www.fhwa.dot.gov/bridge/mtguide.cfm) was the main data source of this piece, updated annually.
 Data on bridge conditions from 2014-2022 is from the [InfoBridge portal](https://infobridge.fhwa.dot.gov/Data/Dashboard).